Nischit290402/ML3-News-Article-Summarizer/README.md

 F1 Score- 88.5

 Gives detailed and exact answers to the questions.
-Sometimes, we might encounter a few answers.
+Sometimes, we might encounter a few wrong answers.
 Sometimes, it prints out the answers as it is, without modifying (in very few instances).

 #### iii) google/bigbird-base-trivia-itc :